plopezm/goedb/README.md

-#GOEDB
+#GOEDB (Go Easy Database Manager)

-Goedb is a simple ORM designed to work with standard SQL.
-Currently is under development.
+Goedb is a simple ORM.

+# How To Use

+TBC (Meanwhile, you can check the tests)

 #License